Introducing a "haptic map" prototype

 The haptic map has two, broad aspirations:

-Who is making the first haptic map?
+Who made the first haptic map?

 See the Credits and Hí sw̱ Ke/gratitudes post to learn more about all the folks and organizations that made this project possible!